aphyr/partitions-post/README.markdown

 > the loop domain.

 According to the BPDU standard, the flood *shouldn't have happened*.
-But it did, and this deviation from the system assumptions resulted in two hours of total service unavailability.
+But it did, and this deviation from the system's assumptions resulted in two hours of total service unavailability.